microsoft/azure_arc/README.md

 * **Run data services anywhere** - Get automated patching, upgrades, security and scale on-demand across on-premises, edge and multicloud environments for your data estate.

+# Azure Arc "Jumpstart"

+The following guides will walk you trough on how to demo and get started with Azure Arc.
+They are designed with a "zero to hero" approach in mind and with much automation as possible.
+The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the solution.

+**Disclaimer: The intention for this repo is to focus on the core Azure Arc capabilities. deployment scenarios, use-cases and ease of use.
+It does not focus on Azure best-practices or the other tech and OSS project being leveraged in the guides and code.**

 # Azure Arc Story Time

 Fabrikam Global Manufacturing runs workloads on different hardware, across on-premises datacenters, multiple public clouds, with Microsoft Azure being the main one as well as IoT workloads deployed on the edge.
 Workloads include very diverse services and are based on either virtual machines, managed Platforms-as-a-Service (PaaS) services as well as container-based applications.